ppy/osu-wiki/news/2018/2018-05-22-project-loved-week-of-may-20th.md

 Welcome to the second [Project Loved](https://osu.ppy.sh/community/forums/120) voting round of May 2018!
 This week's beatmap selection includes both recent hits and old favourites; there's sure to be something that will fit your tastes!
 The descriptions provided below will do the explaining, but first, there are a few things about Project Loved that we need to address.

 Firstly, the lineup of osu!catch captains is changing!
-Two of our long-time captains, ::Deif::{ user=318565 } and [JBHyperion](https://osu.ppy.sh/users/4879508), have decided to retire from the role.
+Two of our long-time captains, ::Deif::{ user=318565 } and ::JBHyperion::{ user=4879508 }, have decided to retire from the role.
 They both deserve a huge thanks for all the work they've done in nominating and reviewing osu!catch maps over the last seven months.
 To fill in the gap, regular beatmap description writer ::SartNYAN OwO xD::{ user=4100941 } will be taking the position.
 He's already been working close with the Project Loved team for quite some time, so we're glad to welcome him as a captain!

 Also this week, osu!catch is changing their nomination schedule slightly.
 From now on, osu!catch voting will only contain **four** beatmaps per week, one less than the previous five.
 The captains agreed that if they didn't slow down the pace, they might've run out of high-quality maps too quickly.